DHP-stottepakke/pages/pages/dmp_supporting_info/support_04_store_protect.md

 ### Will storage need change over time?
 Taking changes in storage needs over time into consideration will help you with budgeting and with reducing expenses for storage space.
 Often, the storage need of a project will increase with project length.
-In some projects storage need decreases during the project or be largest in the middle of the project, as there is a need for temporary storage of intermediate results, which do not have to be stored for longer time frames.
+In some projects storage need decreases during the project or becomes largest in the middle of the project, as there is a need to temporarily store intermediate results, which do not have to be stored long-term.

 Use the 'Explore storage needs' dialogue if you are unsure what applies to your project.